 Rio di Santa Maria Formosa, Venice

-Sargent’s many views of Venice were critical to the development of his water-color technique and were among his most experimental works.
+Sargent’s many views of Venice are among his most experimental works.
 Beginning in the 1880s, he frequently vacationed in Venice, where he created watercolors for his own pleasure as a diversion from the commissioned oil portraits for which he was famous.
-He loved to sketch from a gondola, and the low vantage point and the prominence of the boat’s stern in Rio di Santa Maria Formosa give the viewer the sense of sitting with the artist.
+He often sketched from a gondola, and here, with the low vantage point and the prominence of the boat’s stern, the viewer feels as if he were sitting with the artist.
 The dissolving washes of transparent color against the white paper brilliantly capture the play of light and shadow on the watery reflections and solid surfaces.

 Pilgrims of BeautyArt and Inspiration in 19th-Century Italy

 Publisher & DateMuseum of Art Rhode Island School of Design, 2012

 Publisher & DateMuseum of Art, Rhode Island School of Design, 2008

 TypeMonographs and CollectionsFrom Dürer to Van GoghGifts from Eliza Greene Radeke and Helen Metcalf Danforth

 Edited ByLiese, Jennifer, ed.